KoTaetae/Food-Lovers-FRT-Project/README.md

-#Customer who sended the query from Gmail finally receving the solution from "Food Lovers"
+#Customer who sended the query from Gmail finally receving the solution from "Food Lovers" through Azure Logic Apps and POSTMAN:-

 ![foodlovers- Gmail-response](https://user-images.githubusercontent.com/110100411/203408421-4020d125-875d-489f-87c9-8a374e18c594.png)

-#Customer who sended the query from Outlook finally receving the solution from "Food Lovers"
+#Customer who sended the query from Outlook finally receving the solution from "Food Lovers" through Azure Logic Apps and POSTMAN:-